 CALIFORNIA ASSET PROTECTION TRUSTS: QUESTIONS & ANSWERS

-First of all, a Revocable Living Trust generally does not provide asset protection.
+First, let's be clear: a Revocable Living Trust generally does not provide asset protection.
 This upsets people at times because they really want protection and they have "heard" they can get it with a trust.
 We suspect people are confused because sometimes asset (i.e. creditor) protection is available with trusts, even with a revocable living trust.
 That protection is not available to the person(s) who set up the trust however.
 Rather, it is later available to beneficiaries (usually one's children), if there is a spendthrift clause – at a minimum – in that trust and those beneficiaries have very limited access to the trust's assets.
 Which really brings up how asset protection is achieved in the first place.
-People obtain asset protection by giving up the control and benefit of their assets.
+People obtain asset protection by giving up control of their assets.
 This can occur with “ordinary” estate planning when a revocable living trust becomes irrevocable (for example, when the person who set up the trust passes away or some other triggering event occurs).
 In this way, the beneficiaries of your revocable living trust (usually your children) may obtain asset protection so long as they do not have direct access to the trust assets.
 Think about it like this: If your beneficiaries can't reach trust assets, neither can a creditor.
 (Please note though that recent court decisions have eroded some of this protection and done so - in the authors opinion - in an unconstitutional manner.
 But for the moment at least, there is still a lot of protection available for the beneficiaries of your estate planning via a Revocable Living Trust, Special Needs Trust and/or IRA Retirement Trust, if these trusts are drafted to suit this purpose.)

 But what if you specifically want asset protection for yourself?